fraktalio/fmodel/README.md

 - The `evolve` function is now internal to the `decide` function, and not part of the public API.

-**We can verify that we are able to design any information system (event-sourced or/and state-stored) in this way**, by using these two functions wrapped in a data-type class (algebraic data structure) which is generalized with 3 generic parameters:
+**We can verify that we are able to design any information system (event-sourced or/and state-stored) in this way**, by using these two functions wrapped in a datatype class (algebraic data structure) which is generalized with 3 generic parameters:
 ```kotlin
 data class Decider<C, S, E>(
     val decide: (C, S) -> Iterable<E>,